anantakhurana/Employee_Management/README.md

 ## Acknowledgments
 - Built with Django by Ananta Khurana 🚀
 - Inspired by the need for efficient employee management solutions.

----
-Feel free to customize this README to suit your project!